History of Armenia

 The Iron Age kingdom of Urartu was replaced by the Orontid dynasty, which ruled Armenia first as satraps under Achaemenid Persian rule and later as independent kings.
 Following Persian and subsequent Macedonian rule, the Kingdom of Greater Armenia was established in 190 BC by Artaxias I, founder of the Artaxiad dynasty.
 The Kingdom of Armenia rose to the peak of its influence in the 1st century BC under Tigranes the Great before falling under Roman suzerainty.
 In the 1st century AD, a branch of the ruling Arsacid dynasty of the Parthian Empire established itself on the throne of Armenia.

-In the early 4th century, Arsacid Armenia became the first state to accept Christianity as its state religion.
-The Armenians later fell under Byzantine, Sassanid Persian, and Islamic hegemony, but reinstated their independence with the Bagratid kingdom of Armenia in the 9th century.
+In the early 4th century, Arsacid Armenia became the first state to institute Christianity as its state religion.
+The Armenians later fell under Byzantine, Sassanid Persian, and Islamic hegemony, but regained their independence with the Bagratid kingdom of Armenia in the 9th century.
 After the fall of the kingdom in 1045, and the subsequent Seljuk conquest of Armenia in 1064, the Armenians established a kingdom in Cilicia, which existed until its destruction in 1375.

-In the early 16th century, much of Armenia came under Safavid Persian rule; however, over the centuries Western Armenia fell under Ottoman rule, while Eastern Armenia remained under Persian rule.
+In the early 16th century, much of Armenia came under Safavid Persian rule.
+However, over the centuries Western Armenia fell under Ottoman rule, with only Eastern Armenia remaining under Persian control.
 By the 19th century, Eastern Armenia was conquered by Russia and Greater Armenia was divided between the Ottoman and Russian empires.

-In the early 20th century, the Ottoman government subjected the Armenians to a genocide in which up to 1.5 million Armenians were killed and many more were dispersed throughout the world via Syria and Lebanon.
+In the early 20th century, the Ottoman government subjected the Armenian people to a genocide in which up to 1.5 million Armenians were killed and many more were dispersed throughout the world via Syria and Lebanon.
 In 1918, an independent Republic of Armenia was established in Eastern Armenia in the wake of the collapse of the Russian Empire.
 This republic was incorporated into the Soviet Union in 1920 as a Soviet Socialist Republic.
 In 1991, with the dissolution of the Soviet Union, the modern-day independent Republic of Armenia was established.